-- Invest in some good quality containers to store your dry foods and protect them from moths and weavils.
-Not only do they protect your food, they look great too!
+- Invest in some good quality containers to store your dry foods and protect them from moths and weevils.
+Not only do they protect your food, but they also look great too!

 - Take stock at your cookware.
 This includes your saucepans, slow cookers, electric fry pans, pressure cookers etc.

 - Sort your pantry – really sort it!
 Put the items closest to their used-by date at the front – and write a list of things that need to be used right away.
 Remember that throwing out food is like throwing away money!